HIIT vs Sprint Interval Training: Which Boosts Fitness Faster?

 Muscle Building & Toning

 Both HIIT and SIT are covert muscle-builders, each offering unique strength-enhancing benefits.
-HIIT functions as a metabolic sculptor, effectively triggering muscle protein synthesis with its explosive bodyweight exercises—think plyometric push-ups or weighted lunges.
-While it won’t replace heavy lifting, HIIT carves out lean muscle definition and incinerates fat, combining endurance with resistance training for an efficient total-body workout.
+HIIT functions as a metabolic sculptor, effectively triggering muscle protein synthesis with explosive bodyweight exercises—think plyometric push-ups or weighted lunges.
+While it won't replace heavy lifting, HIIT carves out lean muscle definition and incinerates fat, combining endurance with resistance training for an efficient total-body workout.

 Calories Burned: Who Wins?